usethesource/rascal-website/docs/Recipes/Common/WordCount/index.md

 #### Examples

 The purpose of WordCount is to count the number of _words_ in a list of lines (strings).
-A word is here defined as one or more letters (lowercase or uppercase), digits and the underscore character (`_`).
+A word is defined here as one or more letters (lowercase or uppercase), digits and the underscore character (`_`).

 We split the problem in two parts:

 *  Count the words in a single line.
-We explore three ways to do this in an imperative ([count in line1](../../../Recipes/Common/WordCount/CountInLine1/index.md)], [count in line2](../../../Recipes/Common/WordCount/CountInLine2/index.md)) and a functional style ([count in line3](../../../Recipes/Common/WordCount/CountInLine3/index.md)).
+We explore three ways to do this in an imperative ([count in line1](../../../Recipes/Common/WordCount/CountInLine1/index.md), [count in line2](../../../Recipes/Common/WordCount/CountInLine2/index.md)) and a functional style ([count in line3](../../../Recipes/Common/WordCount/CountInLine3/index.md)).
 *  Next we apply the single line counter to all the lines.